cloudancer/aria2-ariang-docker/README.md

 http://127.0.0.1

-then you can download now
+then you can download now, downloads will save in ~/data.

 #### this repository reference repos: